 As noted earlier, this 4K IPS monitor comes with a 100 x 100 VESA bolt pattern, which means you can easily mount it in a compatible monitor arm.

 If Radeon FreeSync and VESA mount compatibility are of no importance to you, the Philips 276E8VJSB 4K UHD IPS Monitor is the best choice for you.
 It promises excellent picture quality with the color reproduction being accurate, vibrant, and consistent.
 And that’s not all.
 The monitor stand is beautiful (some might even call it stylish) and the powder-coated finish adds oomph to the overall looks.

-The 276E8VJSB's highlights don’t end there.
+The 276E8VJSB’s highlights don’t end there.
 The pixel density of 163 PPI means that text and images would have greater clarity.
-On top of it, it comes with 10-bit color depth (8-bit + 2-bit FRC) and displays ~109% of the sRGB color gamut.
+On top of it, it comes with a 10-bit color depth (8-bit + 2-bit FRC) and displays ~109% of the sRGB color gamut.
 With these specs, you will get the desired picture output without the images appearing too vivid or saturated, as per the folks at Display Ninja.